What Are the Benefits of Apprenticeships for Employers?

 As well as boosting productivity, apprenticeships can also help companies to compete in the modern marketplace.
 In industry research, 77 per cent of employers agreed that taking on apprentices helped to make their organisations more competitive.
 Another finding was that more than 8 out of 10 customers prefer to buy from companies which employ apprentices.

 A skills gap is currently affecting many organisations and companies in the UK, meaning it is hard to fill vacancies.
-However, by recruiting apprentices, you can train people to have the exact skills you need for your business, so investing in the future of your business.
+However, by recruiting and training apprentices, you can develop people in a way that promotes the specific skills required by your business and industry, therefore investing in the future of your people and your business as a whole.
 Another option is to offer apprenticeships to your existing staff as a way of improving their training.

 In addition to building a company's skills base, providing quality training to apprentices is also likely to bring benefits in terms of staff retention.
 A major reason for this is that staff typically feel loyal to employers who have invested in their training, and are therefore more engaged and motivated to stay.